entando/entando-docs/docs/draft/extendingAppBuilder/tutorial-extending-app-builder.md

 the `REACT_APP_DOMAIN` must pointing towards the domain and container where the Entando instance is running and **must not** contain trailing slashes.

-once this is done to make the change happen we will have to stop the app using `ctrl + c` and re run it with `npm run`.
+once this is done to make the change happen we will have to stop the app using `ctrl + c` and re run it with `npm start`.

 now the toast stating _This application is using mocks_ won't be popping up anymore.